The pandemic continues to cause unprecedented disruption across industries worldwide.

 The increasing demand for renewable sources of energy across the globe represents one of the key factors driving the growth of the market.
 Furthermore, governments of various developing and underdeveloped nations are launching an increasing number of initiatives to enhance rural electrification, thereby providing a thrust to the market growth.
 Financial aid and loan facilities are also offered to the local communities to resettle, build and operate SHP plants.
 In line with this, increasing investments in hydropower projects in response to severe climate change is contributing to the market growth.
 Additionally, various technological advancements, such as the integration of the Internet of Things (IoT) with SHP components, are acting as other growth-inducing factors.
 These technologies enable automation and facilitate the production of limited electricity despite extreme changes in the weather.
 Other factors, including the implementation of favorable policies for sustainable development, along with the upgradation of abandoned hydro sites, are anticipated to drive the market further.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global small hydropower market, along with forecasts at the global, regional and country level from 2021-2026.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global small hydropower market report, along with forecasts for growth at the global and regional level from 2021-2026.
 Our report has categorized the market based on capacity and component.

 Breakup by Capacity: